The Imitation Game: Plot

-In 1951, mathematician Alan Turing is questioned by police after an apparent home break-in, and he talks of his work at Bletchley Park during WWII.

-In 1928, Turing, constantly bullied at boarding school, befriends Christopher Morcom, who sparks his interest in cryptography.
-Turing's romantic interest is frustrated when Christopher dies of tuberculosis.
+In 1928, Alan Turing, constantly bullied at boarding school, befriends Christopher Morcom, who sparks his interest in cryptography.
+Turing develops romantic feelings, but Christopher dies of bovine tuberculosis before he can confess.

 When Britain declares war on Germany in 1939, Turing is an established mathematician.
 He joins the cryptography team of Hugh Alexander, John Cairncross, Peter Hilton, Keith Furman, and Charles Richards in Bletchley Park, directed by Commander Alastair Denniston.
 Their main employment is analysis of the Enigma machine the Wehrmacht uses to send coded messages.
-Difficult to work with, and believing his colleagues to be inferior, Turing works alone to design a deciphering machine.
+Difficult to work with, and believing his colleagues to be inferior, Turing works alone to design a deciphering machine, which he names "Christopher".
 When Denniston refuses to fund the £100,000 construction cost, Turing contacts Prime Minister Winston Churchill who appoints him as team leader and provides the funds.
 Turing then fires Furman and Richards and places a difficult crossword in newspapers as a test to find replacements.

 Cambridge graduate Joan Clarke passes Turing's test but her family refuses her permission to work with the male cryptographers.
 Turing arranges for her to live and work with the women who intercept the messages, and shares his plans with her.
 Clarke helps Turing warm to the others, who begin to respect him.
-Turing's machine is constructed but cannot determine the Enigma encryption settings quickly enough; as the Germans reset them each day.
+Turing's machine is constructed but cannot determine the Enigma encryption settings quickly enough, as the Germans reset them each day.
 Denniston orders it destroyed and Turing fired, and the other cryptographers threaten to leave.
 When Clarke plans to quit because of her parents, Turing proposes, which she accepts.
 During their engagement party, Turing confirms his homosexuality to Cairncross, who advises him to keep it a secret.